 Currently we are discussing a Closer Commutes program with municipal and provincial executives.
 If you have contacts to suggest or expertise to offer, please email Bruce Batchelor at email@example.com or phone 250-380-0998 (Pacific Time).

 Sign up for our regular emails.
 Spreading the word will benefit everyone.

 Are you an employer?

 See our HR consulting page to obtain draft toolkit components as they become available, and other resources for implementing a Closer Commutes program.

 Research indicates that adopting Closer Commutes best practices will boost operational productivity and lower your costs for hiring, training, extended health-care benefits, tardiness, absenteeism and more.
 Your organization also may be creating carbon tax offsets by cutting greenhouse gas emissions.

 Thanks for joining this global movement

 Together we will increase efficiency and reduce wasted time, expenses, traffic congestion and carbon emissions.
 We are aiming to reduce overall commuting traffic in targeted metro areas by 5% to 10% within two years, at no cost and with huge benefits to commuters, employers, society & the environment.
-It's a win-win-win-win situation.The sooner everyone learns about and gets on board with the Closer Commute approach, the sooner the benefits will kick in.
+It's a win-win-win-win situation.The sooner everyone learns about and gets on board with the Closer Commutes approach, the sooner the benefits will kick in.
 Let's go!